MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 For more up-to-date information about supported operating systems and support lifecycle, see the [PowerShell Support Lifecycle](/powershell/scripting/powershell-support-lifecycle?view=powershell-7).

+## Running PowerShell 7

+PowerShell 7 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
+For PowerShell Core 6.x, PowerShell 7 is an in-place upgrade that removes PowerShell Core 6.x.

+- Windows PowerShell 5.1 : `C:\Windows\System32\WindowsPowerShell\v1.0` will add
+`%programfiles%\PowerShell\7`

+PowerShell 7 will upgrade previous versions of PowerShell Core 6.x:

+- PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` is replaced by `%programfiles%\PowerShell\7`
+- Linux: `/opt/microsoft/powershell/6` is replaced by
+`/opt/microsoft/powershell/7`
+- macOS: `/usr/local/microsoft/powershell/6` is replaced by
+`/usr/local/microsoft/powershell/7`

+> [!NOTE]
+> In Windows PowerShell, the executable to launch PowerShell is named `powershell.exe`.
+In version 6
+> and above, the executable is changed to support side-by-side execution.
+The new executable to
+> launch PowerShell 7 is `pwsh.exe`.
+Preview builds will remain in-place as `pwsh-preview` instead
+> of `pwsh` under the 7-preview directory.

 ## Improved backwards compatibility with Windows PowerShell

 PowerShell 7.0 marks a move a to .NET Core 3.1, enabling significantly more backwards compatibility